nandansn/js-test-projects/README.md

 - gives you an access to outer function's scope from inner function
 - make private variables with closures
-- create inner function and return it
+- create inner function and return it, function can return function
 - you can use object and set the function property and return multiple functions

 #### EXE